“Don’t use that tone of voice with me!”

 Writing in a way that appeals to your readers entails a lot of things.
 At the top of the list of considerations is tone of voice.

-So, if you were a cosmetics brand trying to reach millennials on social media, you might use a fun, lighthearted tone that is peppered with emojis and lingo designed to connect with a younger audience.
+So, if you were a cosmetics company with a brand strategy focused on reaching millennials using social media, you might use a fun, lighthearted tone that is peppered with emojis and lingo designed to connect with a younger audience.
 Like, u totes get it, right?
 The moar your customer digs the writing, the shibbier.
 Want a ride-or-die readership?
 You best get that writing on fleek.

 What Goes Into Tone of Voice?

 While a brand’s voice can be largely understood in theory, it can be a bit more challenging to pull off in reality.
 You will have to marry brand personality with grammar, customer engagement with rhetorical devices.
 Translating the ideas in your head to the words on the page can make for a tricky process, but not impossible.
 All it takes is looking at the recipe for tone of voice.
 A dash of diction here and some active voice there, some alliteration to taste, and presto you’ve got your tone of voice.

 While the exact ingredients may change — blog posts focused on upper management may want to trade those hashtags for hard stats — there are some common elements of any tone of voice that you will want to address when formulating your own brand’s personality.
 These include, but aren’t limited to:

 - Etymology: You don’t have to be an English scholar to understand the importance of historical context and meaning of words.
 Applied to tone of voice, etymology simply means understanding which words are best suited for particular uses.

 - Sound: The sonic qualities of words — how they sound when pronounced — can play a big role in developing a tone of voice.
 Using devices like assonance or consonance can create fluid, easy-to-read writing that’s almost lyrical when read by customers.